zheda-mai/zheda-mai.github.io/_pages/about.md

 author_profile: true
 ---

-I obtained my MASc. from the [University of Toronto](https://www.utoronto.ca/) advised by [Prof. Scott Sanner](https://d3m.mie.utoronto.ca/members/ssanner/), where I mostly worked on Continual Learning and Recommender Systems.
+I obtained my MASc. from the [University of Toronto](https://www.utoronto.ca/) advised by [Prof. Scott Sanner](https://d3m.mie.utoronto.ca/members/ssanner/).
+I mostly worked on Continual Learning and Recommender Systems during my master collaborating with [LG AI Research](https://www.lgresearch.ai/).

 Prior to that, I  completed my BASc. in [Engineering Science](https://engsci.utoronto.ca/) at the University of Toronto, where I was fortunate to work with [Dr. Erkang Zhu](http://ekzhu.com/).